redtalksbot/modern_app_partner_workshop/docs/ingress/argocd.md

 [Argo CD](https://argoproj.github.io/cd/) is a declarative, GitOps continuous delivery tool for Kubernetes.

-In our workshop, we will use Argo CD to deploy our microservices and resources.
+## GitOps with Argo CD

+We will be practicing [GitOps](https://www.gitops.tech/) for [Continuous Deployment](https://en.wikipedia.org/wiki/Continuous_deployment) of our applications.
+[Argo CD](https://argo-cd.readthedocs.io/en/stable/) is the tool we will be using to watch your forked repository for changes, and automatically deploy updated resources to Kubernetes for you.

 ## Install Argo CD